humbertoragazzini/the-world-bracelet-championship-ms2/README.md

 ## **Surface**

-The colors was selected by looking the bracelet made by my wife
+The colors were selected by looking the different bracelets made by my wife.

-Before start coding the index, I did a research about what are the most common mobile and pc resolution around the world.
+Before starting to make the index code, I did a research on what are the most common resolutions for mobile phones and PCs around the world

 The most common mobile resolution is: